SFH-Foundation/sfhfoundation/docs/prescriptions/self-knowledge-presence.md

 # Self Knowledge and Unfolding Into Presence

-## The Self

-This guide is comprised of a series of interlinked extracts from various books written by Shaykh Fadhlalla over the years on the theme of Self Knowledge, Presence, and how to deepen one's practice of both.
-As always, these guides are only meant to serve as cursory maps - it is incumbent upon you to read them attentively, reflect on them fully, and put them into practice in your own life in a way which you find to be transformative.
+This guide is made up of of a series of interlinked extracts from various books written by Shaykh Fadhlalla over the years on the theme of Self Knowledge and Presence.
+It is incumbent upon you to read them attentively, reflect on them fully, and apply them appropriately as aids on the path of transformation.

 ### Energy and Awareness